scottdgaines/sidequest/README.md

 ## Overview
-For those days when too many video games have been played, or those afternoons when you don't know what to do with your free time, SideQuest is here to provide you with immediate activity suggestions as a familiar and nostaligc user interface that will get you up and occupied.
+For those days when too many video games have been played, or those afternoons when you don't know what to do with your free time, SideQuest is here to provide you with immediate activity suggestions in a familiar and nostaligc user interface that will get you up and occupied.
 If the suggested activity is not within your wheelhouse, you can opt to recieve a new sugggestion, or, once your quest has been completed, add it to your list of conquered quests to keep track of your activity.
 Users may also change the interface environment from a quaint meadow setting, to a haunted forest, or a grand castle to match the setting they feel most inspired by.